Learn how to make the most of the images you use in your campaigns.

-The platform tries to make sure images are of as high a quality as they can be, without causing download sizes that are too large for recipients.
-If download sizes are large, this could affect a recipient's mobile data usage and the speed at which the image is displayed.
+The platform tries to make sure images are as high-quality as possible without causing download sizes to be too large for recipients.
+If download sizes are large, this could affect a recipient's mobile data usage and the image's download speed.

-If you're unsure what image sizes to use, or don't want to have to resize your own images, then we recommend uploading JPG images.
+If you're unsure what image sizes to use or don't want to resize your images, we recommend uploading images in JPG format.
 We'll then do the rest.

-The maximum file size for individual images is 10 megabytes, images that exceed this size will fail to upload.
+The maximum filesize for individual images is 10 MB; images that exceed this size will fail to upload.

 PNG and GIF images

 We don't adjust PNG or GIF images.
-If an image is uploaded at 1000px wide, it will be sent at that same resolution.
+If an image is uploaded at 1000 px wide, it's sent at that exact resolution.

-If you wish to scale your PNG of GIF images, you can use the picture editor available from within the image manager.
+If you want to scale your PNG or GIF images, you can use the picture editor available from within the image manager.

 To learn more about editing images in the image manager, check out the article Using the image manager.

-JPG images are handled differently.
-We re-scale these, depending on where and how they're used.
-If you place a high-resolution JPG image (e.g. 1000px wide) into a campaign at 300px wide on-screen, we'll re-scale the original image to 300px wide to match this.
+We re-scale JPGs, depending on where and how you use them.
+For example, if you place a high-resolution JPG image around 1000px wide into a campaign at 300px wide on-screen, to keep the file size down, we'll re-scale the original image to 300px wide to match this.

-However, in all of our mobile responsive campaigns (which most are), we actually have a minimum JPG image width of 640px.
+However, in all of our mobile responsive campaigns (which most are), we have a minimum JPG image width of 660px.
 This ensures the image remains crisp on high-DPI devices, such as phones and retina screens.

 JPG quality loss

-JPG is a lossy format, meaning they're compressed in such a way that reduces the quality of the original source image.
+JPG is a lossy format, meaning it is compressed to reduce the quality of the source image.
 When we re-scale, we use a quality value of 90%, meaning there will be a slight drop in quality.
-For the most part, this won't be noticeable, but occasionally you may notice that the final result isn't as good as the original.
+This won't be noticeable in most cases, but occasionally you may notice that the final result isn't as good as the original.
 In these cases, we'd recommend using a PNG or GIF instead.

-Generally, whatever format you use, you should make sure your images are at least 600px wide when you upload them to the platform.
+Generally, whatever format you use, you should ensure your images are at least 600px wide when you upload them to the platform.

-If you're trying to get a full-width image to work well on a high-DPI desktop display (such as a Mac with a retina screen), then you're best off uploading such images as PNG files at around 1200px (or twice the width of your campaign).
+If you're trying to get a full-width image to work well on a high-DPI desktop display, such as a Mac with a retina screen, then upload your images as PNG files at around 1200px or twice the width of your campaign.
 JPG files, in this instance, will be downscaled to the width of the campaign.

-If image sharpness is important to you, then we recommend using PNG (or PNG-24) for your images.
+If image sharpness is important to you, then we recommend using PNG or PNG-24 for your images.
 These will ensure that your images remain as sharp as the originals on all devices.
-But do be mindful of file sizes!
-Many people have limited bandwidth on mobile contracts, so forcing them to download a large number of extremely high-resolution images will have an impact on that.
+But do be aware of file sizes.